LucasAFournier/predictris/README.md

 - **[docs/demo.ipynb](docs/demo.ipynb)**

 This notebook provides runnable examples for:
-1. Training an agent and observing the growth of its predictive trees.
+1. Training an agent and observing the growth of its prediction trees.
 2. Measuring and plotting prediction accuracy over time.
 3. Generating interactive visualizations of the agent's internal memory.